ncatlab/nlab-content/pages/9/2/0/6/6029/content.md

 ### Second quantized perspective
  {#SecondQuantizedSpacetimePerspective}

-On the other hand, we may think of the $d$-dimensional manifolds here themselves already as [[spacetimes]].
+On the other hand, we may think of the $d+1$-dimensional [[cobordisms]] here themselves already as [[spacetimes]].
 In this case the QFT describes [[field (physics)|fields]] on spacetime.
 In favorable circumstances this can arise from the previous case by a process of [[second quantization]], meaning that these fields may be thought of as [[condensates]] of branes/particles in the previous sense.
 Conversely one says that these particles are the _quanta_ of the fields that we start with.

 But generally, given a QFT in this perspective, to extract from it the particle content that it comes from under [[second quantization]] is subtle.
 One of the common definitions of particle quanta only applies to non [[general covariance|generally-covariant]] [[free field theories]] (e.g. [Haag 92, section VI](#Haag92)).
 This means that already for quantum field theory on a fixed [[curved spacetime]] there is in general no longer any concept of particle-quanta of the fields.
 This situation would only become worse were one to think of the given QFT as incorporating also [[quantum gravity]].
 The concept of [[field (physics)|field]] here is fundamental, that of particle quanta is not.